kezzhou/falls-capstone/README.md

 ## Notes:

+Please refer to the documents folder for documentation of project planning.

 Querying datasets from TriNetX requires an organization email, which unfortunately I did not apply for at the start of the project because of its long processing time.

-Please refer to the documents folder for documentation of project planning.

 Currently working through problems with pushing data into mysqlworkbench.
 For now I've opted to use the CSVs directly for analysis and visualization.

+Even the falls patients don't seem to have falls as their primary diagnosis, which is strange and interferes with easy identification of falls patients.

+Considering trying a query for patients with at least two diagnoses of falls less than 30 days apart or looking for encounter types of HH (Health Home).